What to see and do in Palm Beach and West Palm Beach—and where to stay

 by Irene Daria

 Palm Beach is an extraordinarily upscale island bordered by the Atlantic Ocean on the east and the pretty Intracoastal Waterway—with its lovely yachts and marinas—on the west.
 The island runs parallel to West Palm Beach, which is directly across the Intracoastal Waterway.
 Four bridges connect the two Palm Beaches.
 To help you get oriented, here is a map of some points of interest.
+You can plot any sights or restaurants you want to visit into an interactive version of the map at this link.
+At the link, go to the list of sights on the left side of the map and type in your destination where it says “enter a destination.”
+You can type in several places of interest.
+It will make getting oriented so easy for you!

 Best places to stay in Palm Beach or West Palm Beach